ishaanshah/GSoC-Proposal/Proposal.md

 ### Listen Activity
 The listen activity shows the number of listens that a user has submitted over a period of time.
 It is a good measure of how active a user is and on which days is he most active.<br>
 Generating the data required is fairly easy.
-The psuedocide for generating for weekly listen activity is given below.
+The psuedocode for generating the data for weekly listen activity is given below.
 The calculation of the data will be done only when the user visits the stats page<br>
 Psuedocode:
 ```python
 def get_listen_activity(week, user_name):